 buffer-substring-filters is obsolete.

-Use filter-buffer-substring-functions’ instead.
+Use `filter-buffer-substring-functions’ instead.

-byte-compile-disable-print-circle' is obsolete.
+`byte-compile-disable-print-circle’ is obsolete.

-deferred-action-function' are obsolete.
+`deferred-action-list’ and `deferred-action-function’ are obsolete.

-font-lock-maximum-size’ is obsolete.
+`font-lock-maximum-size’ is obsolete.

 Changes in Emacs 24.1 on non-free operating systems